 The preparation of consolidated financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenue and expenses during the reporting period.
 Actual results could differ from those estimates.
-Adjustments, if any, will be reflected in the consolidated financial statements in the period that the change in estimate is made, as well as, in the period of settlement if the amount is different.
+Adjustments, if any, will be reflected in the consolidated financial statement is made, as well as, in the period of settlement if the amount is different.